+'''

-''' Add this line to the Up Script field:
+Add this line to the Up Script field:

+'''

-email -t name@domain.com -s "Router" -m "Connection up."
-Add this line to the Down Script field: email -t name@domain.com -s "Router" -m "Connection down." '''
+''' email -t name@domain.com -s "Router" -m "Connection up."

+Add this line to the Down Script field:

+email -t name@domain.com -s "Router" -m "Connection down." '''

-3.22 Automatic Update
+3.20 Automatic Update

-The router can be configured to automatically check for firmware updates from an FTP site or a web server and update its firmware or configuration information; see Figure 93 and Table 78.
+The router can be configured to automatically check for firmware updates from an FTP site or a web server and update its firmware or configuration information; see Figure 91 and Table 79.

-Figure 93: Automatic Update
+Figure 91: Automatic Update

 Item Description Enable automatic update of configuration If enabled and if there is a new configuration file, it will update it and reboot.
 Enable automatic update of firmware If enabled and if there is a new firmware, it will update it and reboot.
 Source Select the location of the update files: HTTP(S)/FTP(S) server - Updates are downloaded from the Base URL address below.
-The used protocol is specified by that address: HTTP, HTTPS, FTP, or FTPS (only implicit mode is supported).
-HER floate drives.
-The reverse finds the surrount firmware are seen.
+The used protocol is specified by that address: HTTP, HTTPS, FTP, or FTPS (only implicit mode is sup- ported).
 USB flash drive - The router finds the current firmware or configuration in the root directory of the connected USB device.
 Both - Looking for the current firmware or configuration from both sources.
 Base URL Base URL, IPv4, or IPv6 address from which the configuration file will be downloaded.
 This option also specifies the communication protocol (HTTP, HTTPS, FTP, or FTPS), see examples below.